v1kstrand/ContextVIT/README.md

 # ContextVIT – Sub-Quadratic Attention Sketches

-Sketches from a research project done in collaboration with RISE.
 This repo explores sub-quadratic ways to perform the attention operation in a Vision Transformer (ViT — Vision Transformer) by reducing the effective number of key–value (KV) tokens each query needs to attend to.

 We are currently experimenting with two main ideas: